Find Grad Schools

 • Career Law Clerk

-In the United States, there were 14,000 jobs for Judicial Law Clerk in 2016.
+In 2016, there was an estimated number of 14,000 jobs in the United States for Judicial Law Clerk.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Judicial Law Clerk by 2026.
-There will be an estimated 800 positions for Judicial Law Clerk per year.
+Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 undefined